Volvo EX90 Review 2025: Price, specs & boot space

 Volvo EX90 price

-Prices for the Volvo EX90 start a heady £96,255 for the Twin Motor model in Ultra trim, while those tempted by the more powerful Twin Motor Performance model will need £100,555.
+Prices for the Volvo EX90 start at £82,660 for the Single Motor model in Plus trim, while you'll need a heady £96,360 for the Twin Motor model in Ultra trim.
+Those tempted by the more powerful Twin Motor Performance model will need to add another £3600 for the extra oomph.
 If you're looking at car finance to finance your EX90, you should be able to track down a good PCP deal on one.
 Volvo also offers a range of different financing and subscription services depending on your needs.

 The EX90 will only be available in Ultra trim for now, but more affordable options are expected to become available after the initial launch.